amit-batra/explore-llama-vision/README.md

 # Explore LLaMA Vision
-We have created a Flask-based simple Python web-app that lets the user upload an image, and then use the Ollama client API to generate a description for the image using LLaMA 3.2 Vision (11B parameters) AI model.
+We have created a simple Python web-app (using Streamlit) that lets the user upload an image, and then use the Ollama client API to generate a description for the image using LLaMA 3.2 Vision (11B parameters) AI model.

 # Running Locally
 You need the following on your machine to run this app locally: